What Are Terpenes in CBD Oil?

 - Found in: Turpentine

 Terpenes: Final thoughts

 Now that you know more about the terpenes in CBD oil, you will better be able to make an informed decision about the products you are buying.
-If you are buying CBD oil to treat a specific condition, it may be a good idea to look at what terpenes are contained in the oil to see just how beneficial it may be.
+If you are buying CBD oil, it may be a good idea to look at what terpenes are contained in the oil to see just how beneficial it may be.

 If you are looking for a product free of terpenes, CBD isolates are still an option.
 That being said, evidence suggests that a CBD oil containing a range of cannabinoids and terpenes would be more beneficial to your health.